ElcoLuijendijk/beo/readme.md

 with ``backend = 'fipy'`` set in the model parameter file.

 ## Installing esys-escript

 esys-escript is only needed if you want to use the escript backend, which is the default.
-It is not available on conda-forge or PyPI.

 - Get the code here: [https://github.com/esys-escript/esys-escript.github.io](https://github.com/esys-escript/esys-escript.github.io)
 - An installation guide can be found here: https://github.com/esys-escript/esys-escript.github.io/blob/master/install.pdf
 - Note that the newer versions of escript support installation using Flatpak or Docker.
 These install sandboxed versions of esys-escript that currently do not include the Python modules Scipy or Pandas.
 However, Beo uses these modules for interpolating variables and model-data comparison.
-Therefore the recommended way to install esys-escript is to use the binary version in Debian/Ubuntu (``sudo apt install python-escript``) or to compile the source code following the intructions in the installation manual.
+Therefore the recommended way to install esys-escript is to use the binary version in Debian/Ubuntu (``sudo apt install python-escript``), use the Anaconda installation option or to compile the source code following the intructions in the installation manual.
+- Note that recent versions of escript may have removed the pycad module that Beo uses to make numerical grids.
+Therefore it may be better to install an older version of escript.
+Beo was tested with escript versions up to 5.10.

 After installing esys-escript, navigate to the directory where you have installed it and go to the subdirectory ``bin``.
 If you used apt-get to install esys-escript you can normally find esys-escript in ``/usr/bin/``.
 Then run Beo by executing the following command from the command line: